nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
  <p><img src="images/info_icon.png" width="30"/><b>Notes about the command format:</b></p>

-* When `<attribute>` is given, it means that the any *attribute prefix* can be used, with the exception of *client id* in some cases
+* When `<attribute>` is given, it means that the any *attribute prefix* can be used, except for *client id* in some cases
 * In the format for the commands provided, words which are in `UPPERCASE` refers to the `input` that the user must key in
-* If the inputs are wrapped in curly brackets `{}`, they are inputs that are related to the preceeding attribute prefix
+* If the inputs are wrapped in curly brackets `{}`, they are inputs that are related to the preceding attribute prefix

 * Inputs in square brackets are optional input:<br>
   e.g. `KEYWORD [OTHER_KEYWORD]` can be in the form of `firstName` or `firstName lastName`